{{org_field_logo}}

 1. Purpose

 The purpose of this policy is to ensure that {{org_field_name}} fully complies with the Care Act 2014, which establishes the legal framework for adult social care in England.
-The Act sets out the responsibilities of local authorities and care providers in delivering person-centred, high-quality, and legally compliant care services. {{org_field_name}} is committed to upholding the principles of well-being, prevention, and safeguarding in all aspects of care delivery.
+The Act sets out the responsibilities of local authorities and care providers in delivering person-centred, high-quality, and legally compliant care services. {{org_field_name}} is committed to upholding the principles of well-being, prevention, safeguarding, and transparency in all aspects of care delivery, ensuring that service users and their families clearly understand and participate in decisions regarding their care.

 2. Scope

-This policy applies to:
+This policy applies comprehensively to:

-- How {{org_field_name}} ensures compliance in care planning and service delivery.
+- Strategies and practices by which {{org_field_name}} ensures full compliance in care planning and the delivery of services.

 3. Legal and Regulatory Framework